 How can sharing a space with vehicles and cyclists be safe if you can't see what's coming?

-Shared space or shared surfaces is a new concept in urban street design in which street signs, road marking and pavements are eliminated in favour of a space which is shared by pedestrians, cyclists and vehicles.
+Shared space or shared surfaces is a new concept in urban street design in which street signs, road crossings and pavements are eliminated in favour of a space which is shared by pedestrians, cyclists and vehicles.

 It is claimed that the heightened perceived risk of the shared surface means car drivers will drive more cautiously, considerately and more slowly.
 But no kerbs, no safe crossing points and a reliance on eye contact means high streets across the UK are becoming no go zones for blind and partially sighted people.